-How to Make Park Pass Reservations for Disney World
+How to Make Park Reservations for Disney World

-Disney Park Pass is the new advance theme park reservations system for booking entry to Magic Kingdom, Animal Kingdom, Epcot, and Hollywood Studios.
-If you are planning to visit Walt Disney World between now and September 26, 2021, a reservation is required to enter the parks.
-In this how-to guide, we cover the steps for how to make a Disney Park Pass entry reservation, offer troubleshooting advice, and make predictions about the popularity of WDW’s new reserved admission system.
-(Updated July 30, 2020.)
+Park Pass is Walt Disney World’s advance theme park reservations system for booking entry to Magic Kingdom, Animal Kingdom, Epcot, and Hollywood Studios.
+This is required in addition to buying tickets between now and January 18, 2024 in order to enter the parks.
+This how-to guide covers the steps for making Disney Park Pass reservations, offers troubleshooting advice, and more.
+(Updated March 20, 2022.)

-For starters, the Disney Park Pass system is available on DisneyWorld.com–not the My Disney Experience app.
+For starters, the Disney Park Pass system is available on DisneyWorld.com–not the My Disney Experience app (although there is a link within the app to take you to the reservation website).
 To use this system, start by making sure your tickets and resort reservation are linked in My Disney Experience, and your family and friends list is properly populated.

 Step 1: Link Your Admission to Your Disney Account